History of Gay and Lesbian Life in Wisconsin - People - Bios

 Fons says he's most gratifled with his TV work when he receives notes, like the one he got recently, from a longtime viewer who said the program has helped him deal with his sexuality and made it easier to come out.
 "To know that we've been there for people and helped them out, that feels pretty good."

-Although Fans is best known as a front line gay activist and TV host, he's also won kudos for his professional worklife.
+Although Fons is best known as a front line gay activist and TV host, he's also won kudos for his professional worklife.

 While Fons has often been a thorn in the side to politicians Like Mayor Norquist and to leaders of more "establishment" oriented gay groups, several leaders agreed with Doug Nelson's assessment that "the integrity of his advocacy has never been compromised" and that his leaving is a "big loss" to Milwaukee's gay and lesbian community.
 "If anything, I hope my leaving will encourage others to come forward and organize," Fons said.
 "There is still so much to be done."

-As of 2023, Dan Fons is believed to still be living in the San Francisco area, working as a senior administrative assistant and case worker at a nonpartisan nonprofit organization that uses the tools of law and policy to advance health equity.
-He also had previously worked as a grant writer, legal associate in a consumer law practice, and a staff attorney at the Ninth Circuit Court of Appeals in San Francisco.
+Dan Fons is living in the San Francisco area, working as a senior administrative assistant and case worker at a nonpartisan nonprofit organization that uses the tools of law and policy to advance health equity.
+"I decided to have a life where work is secondary to the other things I like to do," he said.
+"I don't know what I'll do next, but I’m very happy right now."
+Fons previously worked as a grant writer, legal associate in a consumer law practice, and a staff attorney at the Ninth Circuit Court of Appeals in San Francisco.

 Article upon his moving to S.F.